M (Marvel Comics): Powers and abilities

 Monet exhibits superhuman prowess in virtually all aspects.
-She boasts superhuman strength, enabling her to lift heavy objects such as automobiles and boulders.
-Her other physical attributes include invulnerability, agility, dexterity, speed, swift reflexes, and impeccable balance.
+She boasts superhuman strength, invulnerability, agility, dexterity, speed, swift reflexes, and impeccable balance.
 X-Men's Bishop highlighted that Monet holds a "superior rating" across all human physical categories.
 She is almost invulnerable, capable of enduring direct hits from firearms at a distance and even powerful strikes from characters like Hulk.
 Much like Hulk, Monet has enhanced healing abilities, allowing her to rapidly recover from injuries.
 She also displays a heightened resistance to toxins, diseases, and aging.
 Additionally, Monet has telescopic and night vision, complemented by heightened auditory senses.

 Monet possesses an eidetic memory and demonstrates intuitive skills.
-An instance showcasing this ability is when she rerouted one of Arcade's robots to trace the signal back to its origin, even without knowing the robot's exact specifications.
 Psionically, she can levitate and propel herself through the air, achieving supersonic flight speeds close to Mach 3.
 She has occasionally displayed telekinetic abilities, such as deflecting bullets and emitting thought waves as concussive blasts.

-As a telepath, Monet can read minds, project her thoughts into others, and shield her mind against telepathic intrusions.
+As a telepath, Monet can read minds, project her thoughts into others, and shield her mind against telepathic intrusion.
 Offensively, she possesses limited capabilities such as mind control and memory manipulation.
 However, the range of her telepathy spans only a few feet around her.
 She can also perceive mutant auras.

 Monet and her siblings have the unique ability to merge, forming different combinations with varied powers.
 The twins, Nicole and Claudette, find this merging process particularly seamless.
+Monet has also gained the ability to transform fully or partially into her Penance form, giving her diamond-hard skin and powerful claws.

 In addition to her powers, Monet is adept in hand-to-hand combat and possesses a genius-level intellect.

 Penance

-Hollow (formerly called Penance) is a character associated with the St. Croix family who first appeared in Generation X #1 (November, 1994), and was created by Scott Lobdell and Chris Bachalo.
-It is a mindless body in which three members of the St. Croix family, all members of the superhero team Generation X, have been trapped in for some time.
+Hollow (formerly called Penance) is a character associated with the St. Croix family who first appeared in Generation X #1 (November 1994), and was created by Scott Lobdell and Chris Bachalo.
+It is a mindless body in which three members of the St. Croix family have been trapped in for some time.
 Hollow has red skin and rarely speaks.

-The powers of the different hosts/prisoners of the Penance form vary, but the hollow Penance form's powers are diamond-hard skin and large claws.
+The powers of the different hosts/prisoners of the Penance form vary, but commonly include durable skin and large claws.
 Hollow also possesses superhuman agility, as she usually moves around by crouching and padding and leaping on all fours; she has been shown on occasion to use her feet to grab and grip objects and people.

-Hollow appeared as a supporting character in Avengers Academy, beginning with issue #21 (Jan 2012), making occasional appearances throughout the series.

-The original creative team behind Generation X, Scott Lobdell and Chris Bachalo, intended Penance to be a girl called Yvette from Yugoslavia.
-This was never directly revealed in the comic, with the character's connection to Monet St. Croix being made by the subsequent creative team.
+The original creative team behind Generation X, Scott Lobdell and Chris Bachalo, intended Penance to be named Yvette and originate from Yugoslavia.
+This was never directly revealed in the comic, with Penance's identity as Monet St. Croix being made by the subsequent creative team.